e-kai00/Santas-Devs/README.md

 ### Ambience Animation
 - Snow
   - The user is able to see snow falling in the room window to create a scenic atmosphere.
-- Glow creation and image enhancement.
-  - The candles have been animated to glow giving a 3d experience.

 ### Christmas Countdown Timer
 - Live countdown to Christmas